Discover Balkan - Skopje

 Kale Fortress.
 Stands on the highest hill in the Skopje valley and offers great views over the city.

-Stone Bridge.
-The Stone Bridge was built in the 6th century by the Byzantine emperor Justinian.
 Double Hamam.
 The Double Hamam was built in the middle of the 15th century by Isa beg.
 It was used as both male and female bath, but unlike Daut Pasha Hamam where both parts go parallel to each other, here the heating room is in the middle and the entrances are on the opposite sides.
 Today is used as a gallery for temporary exhibits Bedesten.
 The most precious goods, like silk, spices, jewelry and perfumes, were sold in the bedesten, an object within the old bazaar, with gates which were closed in the evenings so the goods would be protected.